kukaryambik/givme/README.md

-      --registry-mirror string     Registry mirror; or use GIVME_REGISTRY_MIRROR --registry-password string   Password for registry authentication; or use GIVME_REGISTRY_PASSWORD --registry-username string   Username for registry authentication; or use GIVME_REGISTRY_USERNAME --rootfs string              RootFS directory; or use GIVME_ROOTFS (default "/") -f, --tar-file string            Path to the tar file -v, --verbosity string           Log level (trace, debug, info, warn, error, fatal, panic) (default "info")
+      --registry-mirror string     Registry mirror; or use GIVME_REGISTRY_MIRROR --registry-password string   Password for registry authentication; or use GIVME_REGISTRY_PASSWORD --registry-username string   Username for registry authentication; or use GIVME_REGISTRY_USERNAME --retry int                  Retry attempts of saving the image; or use GIVME_RETRY --rootfs string              RootFS directory; or use GIVME_ROOTFS (default "/") -f, --tar-file string            Path to the tar file -v, --verbosity string           Log level (trace, debug, info, warn, error, fatal, panic) (default "info")